dgshaver/llap_watcher/README.md

 	If the user configured as the `runner_kerberos_user` is not the HDInsight ESP cluster admin AD user, the `runner_kerberos_user` must be granted `serviceadmin` permissions.
 You can either add the `runner_kerberos_user` to the `all - hiveservice` role via the Ranger admin UI, or you can create a custom Hive role via the Ranger Admin UI that includes the `serviceadmin` Hive permission, and add the `runner_kerberos_user` to the newly created custom role.

+**NOTE:** If the [Tez View](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-release-notes#support-tez-view-for-hdinsight-40) feature is available on your HDInsight 4.0 cluster, step 8 is unnecessary and doesn't need to be completed.

 8. Configure Interactive Hive 3.1 to log HIVE_QUERY events to Application Timeline Server:

 	Interactive Hive 3.1 is no longer configured to log HIVE_QUERY events to Application Timeline Server (ATS) as it was in Interactive Hive 2.1.
 This script requires HIVE_QUERY events to be logged to ATS to function properly.